00:00 / 00:00

 Fatty acid oxidation

-Our bodies are capable of surviving without food for long periods of time, up to 2 weeks!
+Our bodies are capable of surviving without food for long periods of time, at least 3-4 weeks with hydration!

 The reason we can do that is that we can store our dietary fuels, and then break them down when needed to make energy in the form of adenosine triphosphate, or ATP.

 Fat is one of the most important ways we store energy and the term “burning fat”, actually refers to fatty acid oxidation.

 In fact, if two individuals were stranded in the Andes mountains with no food, the person with more fat content would survive longer - yet another reason to avoid working out.